cosc-404-2022/lab2/README.md

   - `val1` - integer (starts at 1 and each record increases by 1)
   - `val2` - integer (`val1 % 10`)
   - `str1` - varchar(20) = `"Test"+val1`
+  - Note: You do NOT need to use calculated or derived fields.
+The values for `val2` and `str1` can be calculated in Java code not by the database.
 - +2 marks - Method `insert()` to add the records as described above. **You must use PreparedStatements to get full marks.**
 - +2 marks - Write the method `addindex1()` that creates a unique index called `idxBenchVal1` on `val1`.
 It then runs an explain with the query: `SELECT * FROM bench WHERE val1 = 500`.
 - +2 marks - Write the method `addindex2()` that creates a index called `idxBenchVal2Val1` on `(val2,val1)`.
 It then runs an explain with the query: `SELECT * FROM bench WHERE val2 = 0 and val1 > 100`.